Shwedagon Pagoda

 Shwedagon Pagoda: Myanmar’s Most Sacred Buddhist Site

 A note before beginning: Myanmar has been under military rule since the coup of February 2021.
-Visiting the country involves ethical and practical considerations that should inform any travel decision.
-Revenues from tourism go partly to the state; security conditions in many regions outside Yangon are dangerous; and the political situation as of 2024-2025 remains extremely volatile.
-The information here covers the pagoda and Yangon as they exist; the decision of whether to visit is one that requires current-state research from sources your government’s travel advisory and independent human rights organisations provide.
+As of mid-2025, multiple governments including the United States, Australia, Canada, and Singapore maintain high-level travel warnings advising against or urging extreme caution for travel to Myanmar.
+The Yangon area remains more stable than rural regions, and over 800,000 international visitors arrived between January and October 2025 – but visiting involves real ethical and practical considerations.
+Revenues from tourism go partly to the military state.
+Security conditions in many regions outside Yangon are dangerous.
+This guide covers the pagoda and Yangon as they exist; the decision of whether to visit requires current research from your government’s travel advisory and independent human rights organisations.

-Shwedagon Pagoda is the most important Buddhist site in Myanmar, according to tradition housing eight strands of Siddhattha Gautama’s hair and relics of three previous Buddhas.
-The main stupa rises 99 metres above the summit of Singuttara Hill in central Yangon and is covered in approximately 27 tonnes of gold plates and 5,448 diamonds on the final spire, including a 76-carat diamond at the very tip.
-At sunrise and at dusk, when the light catches the gold at low angles, it produces an effect that is not easily described.
+Shwedagon Pagoda is the most important Buddhist site in Myanmar.
+According to tradition, the pagoda houses eight strands of Siddhattha Gautama’s hair and relics of three previous Buddhas.
+The main stupa rises 99 metres above the summit of Singuttara Hill in central Yangon and is covered in approximately 27 tonnes of gold plates, topped by 5,448 diamonds, including a 76-carat diamond at the very tip.
+At sunrise and dusk, when low-angle light catches the gold surface, the effect is not easily described and not accurately captured in photographs.
+Seeing it once is sufficient to understand why this site has been the destination of pilgrims for two thousand years.

 The Pagoda Platform